pinax/pinax-blog/docs/usage.md

 Continue Editing".
 Once the form reloads, you'll see indicators above each uploaded image with a number between two brackets, e.g. `{{ 25 }}`.

-This is the syntax if you are using `creale` for adding that image to your post.
+This is the syntax if you are using `creole` for adding that image to your post.
 You can just copy and paste that.

 If you are using `markdown` however, you will need to use the following